leoz0214/FoodHygieneAnalysis/factors/REPORT.md

 **School/Universities**, as already seen, have the highest average Food Hygiene Ratings, scoring very well on average in terms of Hygiene, Cleanliness and Management.
 This is because the **health and safety of children and staff** is taken extremely seriously, particularly since children have **less developed immune systems** and are more prone to allergies.
 Food contamination may lead to food poisoning or allergic reactions, which may be life-threatening, and will result in **lost education** for students or teaching time for teachers, something which has negative future consequences.
 Hence, very good Hygiene scores are attained.
 Cleanliness standards are naturally very high in school kitchens as part of the stringent food safety standards.
 Since **allergic reaction prevention** is one the most important policies in schools, school canteen staff are extremely well trained in food safety practices ensuring unsafe food is avoided by those with allergies, hence resulting in very good Management scores.

-Likewise, **Hospitals/Childcare** also yield very high food safety standards, and this is completely as one would expect.
+Likewise, **Hospitals/Childcare** also yield very high food safety standards, as expecteds.
 In hospitals, many patients have **weakened immune systems** and/or are **older**, and the nature of hospitals means they are major sources of infection due to sick patients.
-Safe, nutritious food is a cruical step in the recovery process for patients, whereas contaminated food has a much higher chance of leading to food poisoning in hospitals than usual, due to the high rate of immunocompromisation, and food poisoning also has a much higher chance of causing **life-threatening complications** in sick patients than in healthy individuals.
+Safe, nutritious food is a cruical step in the recovery process for patients, whereas contaminated food has a much higher chance of leading to food poisoning in hospitals than usual, due to the high rate of immunocompromisation, and food poisoning also has a much higher chance of causing **life-threatening complications** in already sick patients than in healthy individuals.
 Therefore, Hygiene is vitally important in hospitals.
 Hospitals are also naturally kept extremely clean, and so are their kitchens, as part of the safe environment.
-And so, Management of food safety is paramount, as part of patient protection.
+And so, Management of food safety is paramount as part of patient protection.
 Childcare settings also follow the same idea, where **young children have underdeveloped immune systems** so need to be protected extra carefully from food poisoning or the complications could be very serious.

 Slightly differently, **Farmers** score very well in terms of food hygiene, not because they directly involve high-risk consumers, but probably because there are **less food safety procedures** to follow.
-As farms, by nature, involve live animals and are generally outdoors, a high level of Hygiene and Cleanliness cannot be achieved like in a typical kitchen, so some degree of leniency is to be expected.
+As farms, by nature, involve live animals and are generally outdoors, a literal high level of Hygiene and Cleanliness cannot be achieved like in a typical kitchen, so some degree of leniency is to be expected.
 Decent Management is expected, but due to the relatively **basic** food safety requirements for Farmers, it is somewhat easier for Farmers to score highly compared to other business types that provide food directly to consumers.

 On the other hand, **Takeaways** clearly score most poorly in all aspects of the Food Hygiene Rating scheme, suggesting worse food safety standards on average compared to other establishments.
 This is likely because most takeaways are **small, often family-run businesses**, where the **budget is tight** and there is only a small number of often less qualified staff.
 Hence, commercial Hygiene and Cleanliness standards may not be reached or maintainable for many takeaways due to the **limited manpower and funds**.
 Certain structural repairs or safety installations may be unaffordable, impeding food safety.
 Likewise, due to the limited staff, Management of food safety can be difficult to maintain and unfortunately, lots of takeaways fail in this aspect.
 In rare cases, but more often than in other business types, takeaway staff are simply unaware about proper **commercial food safety** measures and manage the takeaway kitchen like at home, where food safety can be ignored slightly more, despite the fact that a commercial kitchen needs to comply with food safety laws for public health and safety.
 The worst cases are staff that completely neglect food safety, again most common in takeaways.
 Furthermore, a shocking number of takeaways are simply for **money laundering** purposes, where food safety is virtually ignored.
 The many combined reasons provide a general idea regarding why takeaways have lower average food safety standards.